 Pediatric eye exams should be part of your child’s overall health care routine.
-If your child seems to be struggling with their vision, or if they’re due for an eye exam, pediatric optometrists Ray Corbin-Simon, OD and Madelyne Latorre-Magsaysay, OD of In Focus Vision Center & Eyecare can help.
+If your child seems to be struggling with their vision, or if they’re due for an eye exam, pediatric optometrist Ray Corbin-Simon, OD of In Focus Vision Center & Eyecare can help.
 They provide comprehensive children’s eye exams at their Piscataway, New Jersey clinic.
 Book your child’s eye exam online or over the phone.

 Myopia, or nearsightedness, often develops during youth and progresses rapidly throughout preteen years.
 This is why regular pediatric eye exams are so important; your child isn’t always aware that their vision is changing.
 Some of the telltale signs that your little one might need eyeglasses or contact lenses include:

 Squinting while reading (farsightedness)

 Having difficulty focusing on objects far away (nearsightedness)

 You might even notice that your child’s behavior changes.
 For instance, if your little one throws tantrums and refuses to do homework, it might be because they’re struggling to see their paperwork.
 Or they couldn’t see the board during class and feel like they’re behind.